– World Governance Approaches to Suffering

 Jonathan Leighton has a list of personal Writings & Links about suffering, which includes the books The Battle for Compassion: Ethics in an Apathetic Universe and The Tango of Ethics: Intuition, Rationality and the Prevention of Suffering.
 There is also, in particular, an in-depth recorded talk that could provide us with valuable input: Jonathan Leighton at EAGxAustralia 2023 – Unexpected Value: Prioritising the Urgency of Suffering.

-Let’s keep an open eye on what OPIS and Jonathan could bring to our global management. (to be followed)
+Let’s keep an eye on what OPIS and Jonathan could bring to the World Center. (to be followed)